Davin7/2DInverseKinematics/README.md

 * The public variables in SegmentIK do not need to be edited in the Unity Editor

 ControlIK:
-* This script has no public variables and is used to identify
+* This script has no public variables